 Non-employee third parties who suffer bodily injury

 Bystanders or customers are examples of third parties.
 You can be held liable if they are injured while working.
-For example, some customer trips over his toolbox and sprains his ankle.
+For example, a customer trips over their toolbox and sprains their ankle.
 In these cases, you may be subject to a lawsuit.

 Damage to a third party’s property